kanishka-sehrawat/customer_shopping_behavior/README.md

 - What are the most popular products?

--How customer behavior changes over time
+- How customer behavior changes over time
 ## 📊 Dashboard Creation (Power BI)

 I connected the SQL database to Power BI and created an interactive dashboard.